 Retail Sales MoM in New Zealand averaged 0.82 percent from 1995 until 2022, reaching an all time high of 27.80 percent in the third quarter of 2020 and a record low of -15.50 percent in the second quarter of 2020.
 This page provides - New Zealand Retail Sales MoM - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 New Zealand Retail Sales QoQ - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Retail Sales MoM in New Zealand is expected to be 0.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales MoM in New Zealand to stand at 1.10 in 12 months time.
-In the long-term, the New Zealand Retail Sales QoQ is projected to trend around 1.30 percent in 2020, according to our econometric models.
+Retail Sales MoM in New Zealand is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the New Zealand Retail Sales QoQ is projected to trend around 1.70 percent in 2023, according to our econometric models.